Theca of follicle

-The theca folliculi comprise a layer of the ovarian follicles.
-They appear as the follicles become secondary follicles.

-The theca are divided into two layers, the theca interna and the theca externa.
+The theca of follicule or follicular theca, develops as an outer layer of the ovarian follicle when the primary follicle becomes a secondary follicle.
+As the follicles continue to grow the theca becomes organized into two layers a theca interna and a theca externa.

-Theca cells are a group of endocrine cells in the ovary made up of connective tissue surrounding the follicle.
-They have many diverse functions, including promoting folliculogenesis and recruitment of a single follicle during ovulation.
-Theca cells and granulosa cells together form the stroma of the ovary.
+Theca cells are a group of endocrine cells in the ovary made up of stromal connective tissue surrounding the follicle.
+Their functions include promoting folliculogenesis and recruiting a single follicle during ovulation.

+Theca interna

+Theca interna cells express receptors for luteinizing hormone (LH) to produce androstenedione (an androgen), which via a few steps, gives the granulosa cells the precursor for estrogen manufacturing.

+After rupture of the mature ovarian follicle, the theca interna cells differentiate into the theca lutein cells of the corpus luteum, which continue to secrete androgens.

+Theca externa

+The theca externa is the outer layer of the theca in the follicle.
+It is derived from connective tissue, the cells resemble fibroblasts, and contain abundant collagen.
+During ovulation, the surge in luteinizing hormone (LH surge) increases cAMP which increases progesterone and PGF2α production.
+PGF2α induces the contraction of the smooth muscle cells of the theca externa, increasing intrafollicular pressure.
+This aids in rupture of the mature oocyte, or immature oocyte at the germinal vesicle stage in the canine, along with plasmin and collagenase degradation of the follicle wall.

 Androgen synthesis

 The anterior pituitary complex and hypophyseal portal system, where FSH and LH are released.

 Theca cells are responsible for synthesizing androgens, providing signal transduction between granulosa cells and oocytes during development by the establishment of a vascular system, providing nutrients, and providing structure and support to the follicle as it matures.

-Conversion of testosterone to estradiol through the action of aromatase.

-Theca cells are responsible for the production of androstenedione, and indirectly the production of 17β estradiol, also called E2, by supplying the neighboring granulosa cells with androstenedione that with the help of the enzyme aromatase can be used as a substrate for this type of estradiol.
-FSH induces the granulosa cells to synthesize aromatase, an enzyme that converts the androgens made by the theca interna into estradiol.
+Theca cells are responsible for the production of androstenedione, which is supplied to the neighboring granulosa cells where it is converted into estrone (a weak estrogen) by the enzyme aromatase, and then further converted into estradiol (a strong estrogen) by the enzyme 17β-HSD1.
+FSH stimulates granulosa cells to synthesize aromatase and 17β-HSD, which is necessary for this process.

 Signaling cascade

 Gonadotropin releasing hormone (GnRH) is released by projections of the hypothalamus into the anterior pituitary gland.
 Gonadotrophs are stimulated to produce follicle-stimulating hormone (FSH) and luteinizing hormone (LH), which are released into the bloodstream to act upon the ovaries.
 Luteinizing hormone serves to directly stimulate theca cells.
-Together, these organs comprise the HPG axis.
+Together, these organs comprise the hypothalamic–pituitary–gonadal axis (HPG axis).

-Within the ovaries, transmembrane G-protein coupled receptors (GPCRs) bind to LH in the bloodstream, and the signal is transduced to the interior of theca cells through the action of the second messenger cAMP and third messenger protein kinase A (PKA).
-Theca cells are then stimulated to produce testosterone, which is sent in a paracrine fashion to neighboring granulosa cells for conversion to estradiol.
+Within the ovaries, the LH receptor (a G protein-coupled receptor) binds to LH in the bloodstream, and the signal is transduced to the interior of theca cells through the action of the second messenger cAMP and third messenger protein kinase A (PKA).
+Theca cells are then stimulated to produce the androgen, androstenedione, which is sent in a paracrine fashion to neighboring granulosa cells for conversion into estrone and eventually estradiol.